Secure Request Framework

 Note

-the default secure request pool setup is only performed when we are not running in the secure world.
+The default secure request pool setup is only performed when we are not running in the secure world.
 This is because the secure request pools are the means by which the non-secure world submits requests to the secure world.
 There would be no reason for the secure world to submit a request to itself.

 Secure request object allocation is performed via the mtb_srf_pool_allocate function.
 Secure request object free is performed via the mtb_srf_pool_free function.